emb417/wccls-data/README.md

 1. install node 8.4.0
 1. git clone
-1. mkdir data
-1. mkdir logs
-1. touch logs/access.log
-1. mkdir notify
-1. touch notify/message.txt
 1. npm i
 1. npm start

-Basic dev server runs on start; using nodemon to reload the express server as you work on your app.  scrape.sh in automation can be configured to search for different keywords, etc.
+  * Server creates needed dirs and files on start
     * Http server logs to logs/access.log
     * Responses output to data/[files].json
     * Notifications output to notify/message.txt
+  * listens on port 1337
+  * uses nodemon to reload with changes in app or automation

 # Automation Setup
-Automation files are included for Mac OS X.
+Automation files are included for Mac OS X.  With a little work, easily ported elsewhere, with the exception of the SMS components (uses messages on macs).
+* com.wccls.Server.plist (global LaunchDaemon) will start the server
+* com.wccls.Message.plist (global LaunchAgent) watches for changes in /notify to use messages
+* com.wccls.Unhold.plist (global LaunchAgent) runs unhold.sh every 15 from 9-8 (open hours)

+To setup plists, try LaunchControl for nice GUI experience, or show your 1337 skillz with cp and launchctl:
+* Change the paths in each plist to match the path of server.js
+* sudo cp com.wccls.Server.plist /Library/LaunchDaemons/.
+* sudo cp com.wccls.Scrape.plist /Library/LaunchAgents/.
+* sudo cp com.wccls.Message.plist /Library/LaunchAgents/.
+* launchctl load /Library/LaunchDaemons/com.wccls.Server.plist
+* launchctl load /Library/LaunchAgents/com.wccls.Message.plist
+* launchctl load /Library/LaunchAgents/com.wccls.Scrape.plist

+Included are shell scripts that curl the server passing the configs as query params
+* global.cfg contains...wait for it...global variables
+* start.sh starts the server (not currently used, but could be triggered by an event)
+* unhold.sh sources unhold_titles.txt
+  * add or remove rows to search for different keywords
+  * unhold is pre-configured to search for "In -- Not Holdable"
+  * unhold is pre-configured to get availability against top ten results
+* notify.sh is called by Message.plist passing messages.txt contents as params to...
+  * imessage.sh processes the contents of messages.txt using messages to text msg_to
+* onshelf.sh is a prototype...nuf sed...

+To setup scripts...
 1. Change the working_dir in each script except imessage.sh
-1. chmod 777 scripts
+1. chmod 777 scripts ;)
-1. Change the paths in each plist
-1. sudo cp com.wccls.Server.plist /Library/LaunchDaemons/.
-1. sudo cp com.wccls.Scrape.plist /Library/LaunchAgents/.
-1. sudo cp com.wccls.Message.plist /Library/LaunchAgents/.
-1. launchctl load /Library/LaunchDaemons/com.wccls.Server.plist
-1. launchctl load /Library/LaunchAgents/com.wccls.Message.plist
-1. launchctl load /Library/LaunchAgents/com.wccls.Scrape.plist

 ## Example API Usage